 DEOGRACIAS N. VISTAN, 70, Filipino, was elected as an Independent Director of the Bank on August 1, 2011.He obtained his Bachelor of Arts and Bachelor of Science degrees in Business Administration from the De La Salle University and earned his Masters in Business Administration from Wharton Graduate School.
 Mr. Vistan's extensive banking experience includes being Chairman of United Coconut Planters Bank (2003-2004), Vice Chairman of Metropolitan Bank and Trust Company (2000-2001), and President of Equitable-PCI Bank (2001-2002), Solidbank Corporation (1992-2000) and Land Bank of the Philippines (1986-1992).
 He also served as President of FNCB Finance (1979-1980).
 Mr. Vistan held various management positions in Citibank Manila, Cebu and New York (1968-1986).
 He is a former Presidential Consultant on Housing (2002-2003) and President of the Bankers Association of the Philippines (1997-1999).
 He is an Independent Director of PNB Capital and Investment Corporation and PNB International Investments Corporation.
 He is also a member of the Board of Directors of Lorenzo Shipping Corporation and U-Bix Corporation.
+He is the Chairman of Creamline Daily Corporation and Pinoy Micro Enterprise Foundation.
 He is currently a member of the Board of Trustees of the Ramon Magsaysay Award Foundation and Landbank Countryside Development Foundation, Inc.

-DORIS S. TE, 34, Filipino, was appointed as Corporate Secretary of the Bank on January 20, 2012.
-She obtained her degree in Bachelor of Science in Business Management in 2001 and earned her Juris Doctor in 2005 from the Ateneo de Manila University.
-She began her law career as a Junior Associate in Zambrano & Gruba Law Offices and in Quiason Makalintal Barot Torres Ibarra & Sison Law Office.
-She joined the Bank in 2009.
-Prior to her appointment as Corporate Secretary, she was Assistant Corporate Secretary and later Acting Corporate Secretary of the Bank.
-Presently, she also serves as a Director and Corporate Secretary of Valuehub, Inc., a family-owned distribution company.
+MAILA KATRINA Y. ILARDE, 32, Filipino, was appointed as Corporate Secretary of the Bank on June 26, 2015.
+She obtained her degree in Bachelor of Science in Legal Management in 2003 from De La Salle University and earned her Juris Doctor in 2007 from the Ateneo de Manila University School of Law.
+Prior to her appointment as Corporate Secretary, she was a Senior Associate in Roxas de los Reyes Laurel Rosario & Leagogo Law Offices and the Assistant Corporate Secretary of Ionics, Inc., a publicly-listed company.